 The first category compared for all of the matrices was reliability.
 This means that the design will last for an extended period of time with very consistent data.
-Reliability was given a scoring factor of 1.
+This is very important to the design as indicated by the scaling factor of one.
 This is important because our device needs to be able to last between 2-5 years, as the client specified.
 The device needs to be reliable so that comparing equal forces at different times has the same results.